Jimmy Carter: Education

-Carter attended Plains High School from 1937 to 1941, graduating from the 11th grade; the school did not have a 12th grade.
+Carter started attending Plains High School in 1930.
+Because Georgia's public school system combined elementary and high school education into one campus at the time, he completed all his public schooling in this single building.
+He graduated from 11th grade in 1941; the school did not have a 12th grade.
 By that time, Archery and Plains had been impoverished by the Great Depression, but the family benefited from New Deal farming subsidies, and Carter's father became a community leader.
 Carter was a diligent student with a fondness for reading.
 According to a popular anecdote, he was passed over for valedictorian after he and his friends skipped school to venture downtown in a hot rod (although it is not clear he would otherwise have been valedictorian).
 Carter played on the Plains High School basketball team and joined Future Farmers of America, which helped him develop a lifelong interest in woodworking.

 Carter had long dreamed of attending the United States Naval Academy.
 In 1941, he started undergraduate coursework in engineering at Georgia Southwestern College in nearby Americus, Georgia.
 The next year, Carter transferred to the Georgia School of Technology (now Georgia Tech) in Atlanta.
 While at Georgia Tech, Carter took part in the Reserve Officers' Training Corps.
 Civil rights icon Blake Van Leer encouraged Carter to join the Naval Academy.
 In 1943, he received an appointment to the Naval Academy from U.S. Representative Stephen Pace, and Carter graduated with a Bachelor of Science in 1946.
 He was a good student, but was seen as reserved and quiet, in contrast to the academy's culture of aggressive hazing of freshmen.
 While at the academy, Carter fell in love with Rosalynn Smith, a friend of his sister Ruth.
 The two wed shortly after his graduation in 1946, and were married until her death on November 19, 2023.
 Carter was a sprint football player for the Navy Midshipmen and a standout freshman cross country runner.
 He graduated 60th out of 821 midshipmen in the class of 1947 (Note: The Naval Academy's Class of 1947 graduated in 1946 as a result of World War II.) with a Bachelor of Science degree and was commissioned as an ensign.